Prohibited Substances Decontamination In Brisbane

-Jim’s Hazardous Material Removal Brisbane offer comprehensive, tailored packages for the testing and remediation of properties that have been exposed to methamphetamine manufacturing and high meth usage.
+Jim’s Hazardous Material Removal Brisbane offer comprehensive, tailored packages for the testing and remediation of properties that have been exposed to manufacturing and high usage.

 With a strong focus on customer service and confidentiality, our technicians are highly skilled, experienced and committed to best work practices to ensure successful and stress free remediation, every time.

 - Burns, unusual stains, yellowed walls and rust in strange places such as on window fittings or door handles.

 - General unwellness in the household – particularly in children

 Call Jim’s Hazardous Material Removal on 131 546 to arrange a FREE quote (which includes the initial site inspection.)